 The PRC corporate income tax law and relevant regulations impose a withholding tax at 5%, unless reduced by a tax treaty/arrangement, for dividend distributions out of earnings of Mainland China enterprises accumulated from 1 January 2008 to overseas shareholders.
 Undistributed earnings generated prior to 1 January 2008 are exempted from such withholding tax.
-The Group has not recognised deferred tax liabilities in respect of the undistributed earnings of the Company's Mainland China subsidiaries of approximately RMB268,267,000 at 31 December 2022 (2021: RMB292,033,000) as the Group controls the dividend policy of these subsidiaries and it has been determined that it is probable that these profits will not be distributed in the foreseeable future.
+The Group has not recognised deferred tax liabilities in respect of the undistributed earnings of the Company's Mainland China subsidiaries of approximately RMB260,316,000 at 31 December 2023 (2022: RMB317,343,000) as the Group controls the dividend policy of these subsidiaries and it has been determined that it is probable that these earnings will not be distributed in the foreseeable future.

-27 Share capital and share premium
+27 Share capital